glovving/studio-project/README.md

 ```

 This is important as the main draw() function is calling clear_sprite(), and calling the catch_pet_game class objects (which I have called catchpet) draw() function depending on the value.
+The countdown I mentioned earlier is drawn here, using the sprite_clicked value.

 ```
 catchpet.clear_sprite();